Wharley01/Path/README.md

 ```
 The code above does two things, the first is to listen for `GET` request to `/your/custom/route`(i.e: http://yourproj.dev/your/custom/route) while the second is to execute a particular `function`.

 The second argument may also be a `class` name.
-In this case, the `class` must have a `Function response` which
+In this case, the `class` must have an accessible method/function `response` which
 serves as an entry point to your class after it has been instantiated.

    ```php